connectrpc/conformance/README.md

 3. Next, your file should then be made executable in your target language.
 For example, if implementing the `ConformanceService` in Go, you would build a binary which executes your client or service.

-4. Finally, download the conformance runner and add it to your `$PATH`.
-The conformance test runner is published as a binary and released via Github artifacts.
-Visit the [Releases](https://github.com/connectrpc/conformance/releases) page to download.
+4. Finally, visit the repository's [Releases](https://github.com/connectrpc/conformance/releases) page, download the conformance runner binary, and add it to your `$PATH`.

 ### Running the tests